 8am – Grocery day

-After I get the kids to the bus and off to school, I head to the grocery store, which are small, and always make me feel a bit like a bull in a china shop - navigating a cart through the aisles is a bit claustrophobic.
+After I get the kids to the bus and off to school, I head to the grocery store.
+Here, the stores are small and always make me feel a bit like a bull in a china shop – navigating a cart through the aisles is a bit claustrophobic.

 I remember to take a dollar coin so I can use a cart at the store.